315+ Telescopes Ranked

 The C11 XLT Optical Tube

 The CPC 1100 GPS comes with a 9×50 finder scope, which provides an upside-down, flipped field of view of approximately 5 degrees with crosshairs for precise pointing.
-The finder’s optics are decent, and the bracket holds its alignment with the C11 XLT when transported.
-A magnifying finder might seem unnecessary with a GoTo telescope, but the C11 XLT’s extremely long 2800mm focal length means that the additional accuracy of a magnified finder scope may be necessary to ensure your alignment stars are in the telescope’s field of view.
+On my usage, the finder’s optics were decent, and the bracket held its alignment well even when the C11 XLT was transported.
+A magnifying finder might seem unnecessary with a GoTo telescope, but the C11 XLT’s extremely long 2800mm focal length means that the additional accuracy of a magnified finder scope is necessary to ensure that our alignment stars are in the telescope’s field of view.

 The CPC Fork Mount